Learn about the difference between WiFi vs. Bluetooth, two of the most popular wireless communication methods.

 Planning to start your first electronics design project?
-Chances are you’ll be including some kind of wireless functionality to communicate with the web or other devices.
-While there are many ways to communicate wirelessly, the two kings of the wireless world deserve some attention in your list – WiFi and Bluetooth.
-But how exactly do these two technologies work that we rely on so heavily today, and how do you know which one to use in your first project?
+Chances are you’ll be including some wireless functionality to communicate with the web or other devices.
+While there are many ways to communicate wirelessly, the two leaders of the wireless world deserve some attention in your list: WiFi and Bluetooth.
+How exactly do these two technologies work, and how do you know which one to use in your first project?
 Let’s find out.

-Before we even dive into the differences between WiFi and Bluetooth, it’s important to note that both of these technologies share a common foundation in the wireless electronics family through their use of radio waves.
-As we’ve covered in our past blogs in the Wireless Electronic Basics Series, radio waves are but one of many waves in the electromagnetic spectrum, which includes other family members like x-rays, gamma rays, infrared rays, and more.
-These waves can all defy even the toughest physical barriers, transmitting data, video, audio and more through the vacuum of space at the speed of light.
+Before we even dive into the differences between WiFi and Bluetooth, it’s important to note that these technologies share a common foundation in the wireless electronics family through their use of radio waves.
+Radio waves are but one of many electromagnetic waves, including other family members like x-rays, gamma rays, infrared rays, and more.
+These waves can all defy even the toughest physical barriers, transmitting data, video, audio, and more through the vacuum of space at the speed of light.

-On this electromagnetic spectrum, you can measure and classify radio waves that are used in Wifi, Bluetooth, and other applications in one of two ways:
+On this electromagnetic spectrum, you can measure and classify radio waves that are used in Wifi, Bluetooth, and other applications in two ways:

-- By Frequency.
-This is the count of how many electromagnetic waves pass through a given point every second, and is measured in Hertz.
+- Frequency: This is the count of how many electromagnetic waves pass through a given point every second and is measured in Hertz.

-- By Wavelength.
-This is the distance that you can measure between two of the highest points in a radio wave, which can range anywhere from 100 meters to 1 centimeter depending on the radio wave you’re observing.
+- Wavelength: This is the measurable distance between two of the highest points in a radio wave, which can range anywhere from 100 meters to 1 centimeter, depending on the radio wave you’re observing.

-Within the radio wave family, there are distinct bands separated by both frequency and wavelength which provides some specific channels that devices can be used on.
+Within the radio wave family, there are distinct bands separated by frequency and wavelength, providing specific channels that devices can use.
 Check out the table below to see how these break down:

 |Extremely low frequency||ELF||3–30 Hz||105–104 km|